Luton Safeguarding Children Partnership

 The Case Review Group representative should notify the LSCP Business Unit of a referral and confirm this in writing within 48 hours using the referral form.

 The LSCP Business Unit will request agency information to assist in the Rapid Review of the case.
 Locally the three Safeguarding Partners have ultimate responsibility for deciding whether to conduct a local review or not.
-The Independent Chair/Scrutineer will also be informed to allow independent scrutiny of the decision making process.
+The Independent Scrutineer will also be informed to allow independent scrutiny of the decision making process.

 Please see the Pan Bedfordshire Serious Incident Notification & Rapid Review Process flow chart for further information.